radius-project/bicep-types-aws/artifacts/bicep/aws/aws.emrserverless/default/types.md

 ## Tag
 ### Properties
-* **Key**: string: The value for the tag.
+* **Key**: string (Required): The value for the tag.
 You can specify a value that is 1 to 128 Unicode characters in length.
 You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
-* **Value**: string: The value for the tag.
+* **Value**: string (Required): The value for the tag.
 You can specify a value that is 0 to 256 Unicode characters in length.
 You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.